Jim-Kroovy/Mr-Mannequins-Tools/README.md

 - **Want to get to know me a little?** Hello i'm Jim and i have been working with Blender and UE4 since 2014 and Python since 2018 and i have learned many little tricks and become very familiar with almost every aspect of the Blender API and UE4 Blueprints.
 I thoroughly enjoy writing Python and i can easily spend 12-16 hours a day working in Blender on add-ons if i get the chance.
 So far i haven't found anything i can't do in Unreal Engine and i pride myself on the game logic i'm capable of producing.
 I'm strongest with Armatures and Rigging and weakest with Materials and Lighting.

-- **Please report bugs!** As long as it's not a bug involving another add-on i will probably take a look at it.
+- **Please report bugs!** As long as it's not a bug involving other add-ons i will probably take a look at it.
 See section 4.

 - **Request new add-ons and features!** I'm always looking for ideas both big and small and it's fun making making mannequin themed templates!
 See section 4.